dbenincasa/spe_public/README.md

  - Distributed VCS Features:
    - [Managing remotes](https://github.com/sissa/scientific_programming_environment/blob/master/basic_git/github.md).
- - Python pills, I want to use pytoh to create a micro collaborative project.
+ - Python pills, I want to use python to create a micro collaborative project.
    - Create a 3d graph with python.
  - Couple students two by two:
    - One guy creates the function.
    - The other one creates the graphics I would check the history here and control the the two members effectively collaborated.

-## Wednesday 21 Septeber 2016
+## Wednesday 21 September 2016

 *Morning*